simonmichael/hledger_site/investments.md

 ## A more correct entry

-Do you find this still unsatisfactory ?
+Do you find this still wrong ?
 Some amount of dollars seems to disappear, and some amount of ADA appears.
 Doesn't this violate the [accounting equation], the foundation of double entry bookkeeping, which essentially says "money is not created out of thin air" ?
-[#1177] agrees with you; in summary, it seems the most correct kind of entry for this transaction is:
+[#1177] agrees with you; in summary, it seems the correct entry for this transaction is more like:

 ```journal
 2020-02-01